ngrok/ngrok-docs/docs/integrations/typeform/webhooks.md

 1. In the same browser, access [Typeform admin console](https://www.typeform.com/), click the name of your typeform, click **Share** on the top menu, click **Copy link** and then open this link in a new web browser tab or window.

-1. Answer the questions of your typeform, and then click **Submit** at the end of the form flow.
+1. Answer the questions in your typeform, and then click **Submit** at the end of the form flow.

     Confirm your localhost app receives the create-project event notification and logs both headers and body in the terminal.

-Optionally, you can verify the log of the webhook call in Typeform:
+Alternatively, you can verify the log of the webhook call in Typeform:

-1. Access[Typeform admin console](https://www.typeform.com/), click the name of your typeform, click **Connect** on the top menu, click the **WEBHOOKS** tab, and then click **View deliveries**.
+1. Access the [Typeform admin console](https://www.typeform.com/), click the name of your typeform, click **Connect** on the top menu, click the **WEBHOOKS** tab, and then click **View deliveries**.
     ![Webhook Logs](img/ngrok_logs_typeform.png)